liyoke/Gemini-CLI-2-API/README-EN.md

 *   **`src/common.js`**: 🛠️ **Common Utility Library**
     *   Stores shared constants, utility functions, and common handlers for the project, making the code cleaner and more efficient.

-*   **`src/gemini/`, `src/openai/`, `src/claude/`**: 📦 **Provider Implementation Directories**
+*   **`src/gemini/`, `src/openai/`**: 📦 **Provider Implementation Directories**
     *   Each directory contains the core logic, API calls, and strategy implementations for the corresponding service provider, with a clear structure that makes it easy for you to add more new service providers in the future.
-Among them, `src/openai/openai-kiro.js` provides a special implementation for the Kiro API.

 *   **`tests/`**: 🧪 **Test Directory**
     *   Contains a complete integration test suite covering all API endpoints, authentication methods, and error handling scenarios to ensure project stability and reliability.